darul75/aws-deployment-guide/README.md

 | 10.0.0.0/16   | local         |
 | 0.0.0.0/0     | igw-78362e1a |

-where igw-78362e1a is Internet Gateway id
+where igw-78362e1a is Internet Gateway id, create one if not existing yet.

 **WebServer and DBServer**